 - I know Kalyra wouldn’t dare act defiant and unruly with her classroom teacher, but she does with me.
 This is difficult, often heartbreaking, and can add a strain to family life.

-12 Tips for distance education or homeschooling your child on a road trip
+12 Tips for distance education on a road trip

 - The most essential thing is that children are absorbing the world around them, following their curiosities, asking questions and learning from everyday experiences.
 Traveling checks off all of these boxes.
 As long as you are incorporating this into your daily life, your child will be fine.